What does whey protein have to do with muscle gain?

 Women benefit from strength training

-However, women are often put off from working on muscle strength because of concern that they will end up bulky and unfeminine.
+However, women are often put off from working on muscle strength because of concerns that they will end up looking bulky and unfeminine.
 This is rarely an issue as regular strength training is more likely to simply increase muscle mass and tone rather than transform body shape.

 Protein for muscle growth

 It would be great if there was a magic pill to improve muscle tone, but there’s no getting round the fact that to stay strong and maintain muscle mass, we need to do exercise.
 However, there are foodstuffs that play a role and promote strength – such as protein.

 Protein is the building block of muscle and is needed to help maintain it and promote muscle gain.
 That is why eating a protein-rich diet or taking a protein supplement can support your efforts to gain muscle.
 So, what is the best protein powder for building muscle?

 There are many protein supplements available and whey protein is one of the most popular.
 This is because it is high in nutritional value containing all the essential amino acids in a form that is easy to absorb.
 One amino acid in particular is vital for building muscle: leucine.
 Leucine stimulates protein synthesis – a key process for muscle development.
 As the body cannot store protein, it is important to ensure you get enough protein during the day.

 Whey protein is also incredibly convenient in daily cooking.
 It comes in powder form so it can be easily added to many types of dishes.
 Get inspired by these recipes that use whey protein.
 Some people also take whey protein in a shake or smoothie before bed so that it can work on muscle rejuvenation while they sleep.

 Finally, if you are asking yourself you need to build muscle, try this simple test and find out!